A Vortex of Inspiration in the Depths of Winter

 This post is for the person jogging down a mountain in twilight, hoping to make it to the car before the sky really opens up with snow and freezing rain…

-But then through the rush of the holiday season, reality begins to set in: the first snowfall is accompanied with closed roads and slush.
+But then, through the rush of the holiday season, reality begins to set in: the first snowfall is accompanied by closed roads and slush.
 The crisp chill in the air is soon accompanied by a weekend cold, and the girl with the twinkling eyes…well, she keeps things fresh enough to make the winter blues worthwhile.

 To most, the dead of winter is defined by crappy weather and long periods of time stuck indoors.
-And while we remain trapped inside our hellish cells of purgatory, just outside our doors the Whooper Swans are living it up.
-Frolicking and almost taunting us as they swim, soar and romance as we lay tucked up inside our homes.
+And while we remain trapped inside our hellish cells of purgatory, just outside our doors, the Whooper Swans are living it up.
+Frolicking and almost taunting us as they swim, soar, and romance as we lie tucked up inside our homes.

 Winter brings a strange mix.

-While the winter landscape is incredible, the weather does not make it easy to jump out of bed and run around outside and enjoy the great scenes of sunshine and smiles.
+While the winter landscape is incredible, the weather doesn’t make it easy to jump out of bed and run around outside to enjoy the great scenes of sunshine and smiles.
 Instead, we are faced with the joyless scene of the grey & blues of winter.

 However, when inspiration strikes and we brave the wind and cold, we can shed the blues and get a spark of summer in the dead of winter.

 This spark of summer in the dead of winter is what we need to search for as February looms ahead.
-As after the initial thrill of a new winter season wears off, we are tested.
-The abundance of patience in which we start the season with vanishes quickly during the holiday season, leaving us with a sense of dread.
+After the initial thrill of a new winter season wears off, we are tested.
+The abundance of patience with which we start the season vanishes quickly during the holiday season, leaving us with a sense of dread.

 As we slowly drive each other crazy with our pacing and longing for warm, sunny days…ahead is the worst month of the year.